dotnet/machinelearning/src/Microsoft.ML.GenAI.Phi/README.md

 Here is how to enable dynamic loading of model:
 ### Step 1: infer the size of each layer
-You can infer the size of each layer using `InferDeviceMapForEachLayer` api.
+You can infer the size of each layer using `InferDeviceMapForEachLayer` API.
 The `deviceMap` will be a key-value dictionary, where the key is the layer name and the value is the device name (e.g. "cuda" or "cpu").

 ```csharp
 // manually set up the available memory on each device